Adhaywe/tinyqv-affinex/docs/info.md

 ```

-## ✅ Verification & Testing
+## Design Verification

-This design is verified using a comprehensive **Python + Cocotb** testbench that simulates the affine transformation hardware and ensures correct functionality using fixed-point Q7.8 arithmetic.
+The design is verified using **Cocotb** testbench over a wide range of input cases and the output is compared against software calculated results using the Q7.8 fixed point arithmetic.
 ### What’s Tested

-- 🔁 **All affine operations**:
+- **All affine operations**:
-  - Rotation (45°, 90°)
+  - Rotation (45° and 90°)
   - Scaling (×2, ×0.5)
-  - Translation (offsets)
   - Shearing (XY)
-  - Reflections (across X/Y axes)
+  - Reflections (across X/Y)

-- 🧱 **Corner cases**:
+- **Corner cases**:
   - Zero inputs
-  - Max/min range (±128)
+  - Max/min values (±128)
-  - Fractional and negative values
+  - Fractional and negative numbers

-- 🔄 **Randomized testing**:
+- **Random tests**:
-  - 40+ randomly generated transformations and input points
+  - 40 randomly generated transformations and input points

 ## Future Work
-- Batch processing of multiple points.
+- Add support for batch processing of multiple points instead of one at a time.
 - Expand to 3D affine transformations.